Clemapfel/jluna/docs/~manual.md

 ## Performance

-This section will give some tips on how to achieve the best performance using `jluna`.
-As of release 0.7, `jluna` went through extensive optimization, minimizing overhead as much as possible.
-Still, when compared to pure Julia, `jluna` will always be slower.
-Comparing `jluna` to the C-library, though, is a much fairer comparison and in that aspect, it can do quite well.
+This section will give some tips on how to achieve the best performance using jluna.
+As of release 0.7, jluna went through extensive optimization, minimizing overhead as much as possible.
+Still, when compared to pure Julia, jluna will always be slower.
+Comparing jluna to the C-library, though, is a much fairer comparison and in that aspect, it can do quite well.
 It is still important to be aware of how to avoid overhead, and when it may be worth it to resort to only using the C-library.

 ### Cheat Sheet

-Provided here is a grading of most of `jluna`s features in terms of runtime performance, where `A+` means there is literally 0-overhead compared to operating purely in Julia, `F` means "do not use this in performance critical code":
+Provided here is a grading of most of jlunas features in terms of runtime performance, where `A+` means there is literally 0-overhead compared to operating purely in Julia, `F` means "do not use this in performance critical code":

 ```cpp
 // function or feature              // grade